executablebooks/mdformat/README.md

 options:
-  -h, --help            show this help message and exit --check               do not apply changes to files --version             show program's version number and exit --number              apply consecutive numbering to ordered lists --wrap {keep,no,INTEGER}
+  -h, --help            show this help message and exit --check               do not apply changes to files --no-validate         do not validate that the rendered HTML is consistent --version             show program's version number and exit --number              apply consecutive numbering to ordered lists --wrap {keep,no,INTEGER}